sabhi128/Company-portfolio/README.md

-# Webify Tech — Portfolio
+# Nextstac — Portfolio

-A modern portfolio website for **Webify Tech**, showcasing software services, case studies, and client achievements.
+A modern portfolio website for **Nextstac**, showcasing software services, case studies, and client achievements.
 Built with **React + Vite**, **Tailwind CSS**, and **Framer Motion** for a responsive, performant, and animated experience.

 ---